A Dead Mouse and a New Life

 There was a knock on the door.
-I answered it and a babushka (literally grandmother, but used for anyone of that age) was standing there and she began to yell at me.
-I don’t speak Russian (The Ukrainians of Odessa speak Russian, as opposed to the rest of the country that speaks Ukrainian.), so I had no idea what she was yapping about.
+I answered it and a babushka (literally grandmother, but used for any one of that age) was standing there and she began to yell at me.
+I don’t speak Russian (the Ukrainians of Odessa speak Russian, as opposed to the rest of the country that speaks Ukrainian), so I had no idea what she was yapping about.

 This wasn’t the first time this had happened.
 In fact, it happened regularly.
-You parked in the wrong spot; you’re blocking me; you are on the phone to much!
+You parked in the wrong spot; you’re blocking me; you are on the phone too much!
 Yes, I would get complaints that I used my phone too much.
 No one told me that we were sharing a phone line with a neighbor.
 For real!

 She just came on the wrong day.
 I was simply tired of getting yelled at by old women—so, with very little fruit of the Spirit, I slammed the door shut.
 I went back to working out.
 I didn’t give it much thought after that.

-However five minutes later there was another knock on my door.
+However, five minutes later there was another knock on my door.
 She was back, I thought.
 This time, I will let her have it!

-However there was no screaming babushka at my door.
+However, there was no screaming babushka at my door.
 Instead, I was staring at a hard-faced man, standing over six feet tall, dressed in an expensive suit that screamed I am Ukrainian Mafia.
 Next to him was a security guard that obviously worked for him.
 Hard-face walked right in, gently shoving me to the side.
 I had no doubt that this man had either killed people himself or had them killed.
 He began to yell at me.

 I was terrified.
 What had I done?
 Why was he so angry?
-Come back tomorrow for Part Two and find out.

-The Odessa Mafia and Me — Part 2
+Lessons from Odessa — Part 2